 Our viewThe Ta Shebube Polentswa is new and, like its sister-camps, rather an unknown quantity for us until we’ve visited it.
 That said, reports from our first travellers here have been good, and so we’re optimistic that these new camps will make a good base within what we have known for years is a very good game park.

 Directions: Accessible from Botswana, Namibia and South Africa.
 Travellers can be met at Twee Rivieren entrance or airstrip if they wish to.
 From Upington it’s about 250km of good, tarred road to Twee Rivieren, then about a further 222km of gravel road through the park to the Polentswa turnoff.
 The last 2km of the private sandy track to the camp requires a 4WD.

 Owner: Ta Shebube is a small, new chain of camps in Botswana.

 Drinks included: Soft drinks, beers and complimentary local wine at dinner are included.

-Birdwatching: With 300 species of birds reported and migratory birds passing through the Pan, Polentswa is a haven for birders.
-Especially those interested in raptors, of which 52 species have been reported in the park, might enjoy a visit.
-A bird hide inside the camp’s concession offers the ideal location for birding.See more ideas for Birdwatching in South Africa
+Birdwatching: With 300 species of birds reported (52 of these being raptors) Polentswa is a haven for birdwatching in South Africa.
+Furthermore, a bird hide inside the camp’s concession offers the ideal location for birding.See more ideas for Birdwatching in South Africa

 Wildlife safaris: The over 60 mammal species reported in the KTP include good populations of predators and antelope.
 Spotlit night game drives to the private concession’s waterhole might allow you to see elusive nocturnal species like leopard or aardvark.See more ideas for Wildlife safaris in South Africa